UMM-CSci-3601/intro-to-git/README.md

   * In GitKraken if there's no `WIP` entry then you know all your changes are committed.
 If there is an `WIP` entry, you can click on it to see what's not yet committed.
-(There can be times where you have changes you don't yet want to commit.)
+(There can be times where you have changes you don't yet want to commit, but these can interfere with the process.
+Feel free to create a _stash_ as a way to temporarily store those changes so you can get them back later.)
   * Or use `git status` on the command line to confirm that everything you mean to have committed is in fact committed.
-* Checkout the `master` branch
+* Checkout the `main` branch
-  * Double click on `master` in the branch listing on the left-hand side of GitKraken.
+  * Double click on `main` in the branch listing on the left-hand side of GitKraken.
-  * Or `git checkout master` on the command line
+  * Or `git checkout main` on the command line

-At this point you should be on the `master` branch, and all your work on your new contact info page should "disappear" in VS Code.
-Don't worry, it's still there in your feature branch, but it's not part of `master` so it's not visible when we have `master` checked out.
+At this point you should be on the `main` branch, and all your work on your new contact info page should "disappear" in VS Code.
+Don't worry, it's still there in your feature branch, but it's not part of `main` so it's not visible when we have `main` checked out.

-The trick is that this is _your_ copy of the `master` branch, which is probably out of date with `master` on GitHub (`origin/master`) since other people have been committing and pushing changes.
+The trick is that this is _your_ copy of the `main` branch, which is probably out of date with `main` on GitHub (`origin/main`) since other people have been committing and pushing changes.
 So you should first make sure to `pull` any changes other people have made into your
 copy:

-* The `Pull` button in GitKraken
+* The `Pull` button in GitKraken,
-* `git pull` on the command line
+* Or `git pull` on the command line

-Assuming you've _only_ made changes to your group's special development branch, this `pull` should succeed with no difficulties, and `git` will merge in whatever changes other people have `push`ed up to `master` on GitHub into your copy of `master`.
+Assuming you've _only_ made changes to your group's special development branch, this `pull` should succeed with no difficulties, and `git` will merge in whatever changes other people have `push`ed up to `main` on GitHub into your copy of `main`.
 You might want to re-run the tests in VS Code, though, just to make sure someone hasn't broken things.

-Now we have the moment of truth, where you merge your changes from your development branch (`pat_and_chris_greeting` in our example) into your newly updated copy of `master`.
+Now we have the moment of truth, where you merge your changes from your development branch (`pat_and_chris_greeting` in our example) into your newly updated copy of `main`.

-* In GitKraken, drag the label with the branch name that you want to merge (e.g., `pat-and-chris-greetings`) onto the branch you want to merge into (in this case `master`).
+* In GitKraken, drag the label with the branch name that you want to merge (e.g., `pat-and-chris-greetings`) onto the branch you want to merge into (in this case `main`).
 That will bring up a dialog with several options.
   Go with the first one (probably "Fast-forward", but possible "Merge").
-* On the command line `git merge <branch_name>` will merge the changes in the specified branch onto whatever branch is currently checked out (`master`) in this case.
+* On the command line `git merge <branch_name>` will merge the changes in the specified branch onto whatever branch is currently checked out (`main`) in this case.

 If you're lucky, any changes you've made won't conflict